-Our revenue currently consists primarily of fees earned from our partners in conjunction with technology development agreements (TDAs), which are delineated as technology development revenue in our results of operations.
-These fees are earned and paid at various points throughout the terms of these agreements including upfront and upon the achievement of specified project-based milestones.
+Our revenue currently consists primarily of fees earned from our partners in conjunction with technology development agreements (TDAs) and partnership agreements, which are delineated as technology development revenue in our results of operations.
+These fees are earned and paid at various points throughout the terms of these agreements including upfront, upon the achievement of specified project-based milestones, and throughout the program.
 In addition, in certain TDAs, we earn success-based fees upon achievement of specified technology goals.